 After December 4, 2016 you will no longer be able to access your 529 plan accounts using Windows XP.
 Please upgrade your computer to a supported version of Windows to continue to access your accounts.
 Additional information on Windows XP can be found

-The Path2College 529 Plan is offered by the State of Georgia.
+The Path2College 529 College Savings Plan is offered by the State of Georgia.
 TIAA-CREF Tuition Financing, Inc. (TFI), program manager.
-TIAA-CREF Individual & Institutional Services, LLC, Member FINRA and SIPC, distributor and underwriter for the Path2College 529 Plan.
+TIAA-CREF Individual & Institutional Services, LLC, Member FINRA, distributor and underwriter for Path2College 529.

 The Plan Web site contains links to other Web sites.
 Neither the Plan nor TFI and its affiliates are responsible for the content of those other Web sites.
 The accuracy of information on those sites cannot be confirmed.

 All social media platforms are managed by the State of Georgia.

 TIAA-CREF Tuition Financing, Inc. serves as program manager for the Path2College 529 Plan (the “Plan”).
 Ascensus College Savings Recordkeeping Services, LLC provides recordkeeping and account processing services.

 Our cybersecurity response program is designed to help keep your financial information safe and is intended to comply with applicable federal and state laws.
 Online security is a shared responsibility between you, the account owner, and us, the service provider.
 Safeguarding your assets, your personal information, and privacy is one of our fundamental priorities.
 We utilize a variety of controls to detect and prevent unauthorized access to our network and sensitive information.